There are many threats to IT security that a company must face, and managing them properly is not usually an easy task.

 - Although phishing techniques have evolved and improved significantly over time, there are professionals who are well-equipped to detect them.
 But, are we sure that all of our staff are just as prepared to recognize them?
-All it takes is one person to swallow the bait for all our data to be compromised.
+It only takes one person to take the bait and all the data is compromised.

 If you have read this far, it is possible that your perception of the importance of cybersecurity has changed and, if some of the questions or answers have caused you concern, we will try to ease your way to peace of mind through this ebook.